-Zoetis is committed to a transparent process to maintain compliance with company policies and reporting requirements.
+Zoetis is committed to a transparent process to maintain compliance with company policies and federal reporting requirements.

-Consistent with U.S. federal law, Zoetis does not make political contributions to candidates for federal office.
-In states where corporate contributions are allowed, Zoetis policy permits contributions to state and local political candidates, committees, and parties in the U.S. that support public policies important to the animal health industry.
-Zoetis is disclosing one corporate contribution to PetsPAC made in July 2018.
-Before making this contribution, Zoetis sought the approval of counsel to ensure legal compliance and will continue to do so for any future contributions.
+Consistent with U.S. federal law, Zoetis does not make political contributions directly to candidates for federal office.
+In states where corporate contributions are allowed, Zoetis policy permits contributions to state and local political candidates, committees, and parties in the U.S. who support public policies important to the animal health industry.
+Although Zoetis has not historically made corporate contributions to state and local candidates, committees and parties, the company would seek the approval of counsel for any future contribution to ensure legal and company compliance and would disclose those contributions on this site.

-Zoetis does not typically make contributions to groups organized under Section 527 of the Internal Revenue Code.
-Should the company decide to make a contribution to one of these organizations in the future, it would subsequently be disclosed on the company website.
-Zoetis does not utilize the Zoetis Good Government Fund or corporate treasury funds for independent expenditures or ballot measures related to any federal or state election.
+Zoetis does not traditionally make contributions to groups organized under Section 527 of the Internal Revenue Code.
+Should the company decide to contribute to one of these organizations in the future, it would subsequently be disclosed on the company website.
+Zoetis does not utilize the Zoetis PAC or corporate treasury funds for independent expenditures or ballot measures related to any federal or state election.

 INTERNATIONAL POLITICAL CONTRIBUTION POLICY